 The age of discovery began in Portugal

 Dozens of exploratory voyages around the world began from Lisbon, so it feels right that travellers the world over should want to visit here and see where it all began.

-The buildings are something else
+The buildings are covered in beautiful tiles

-While tiles in art are common the world over, in Lisbon they became part of the architecture of the buildings themselves.
-They first became popular in the 1500s, before their popularity waned but was revived again in the 1950s.
+While tiles in art and inside buildings are common the world over, in Lisbon they became part of the architecture of the outside of the buildings themselves and have been given their own name, Azulejo Tiles or Azulejos.
+They first became popular in Portugal in the 1500s, before their popularity waned but was revived again in the 1950s.

 Codfish cakes are everywhere